Dual Credits and SCWI

 • Course is “team” taught by a secondary school teacher and a Loyalist professor/instructor

-• Students travel to Loyalist campus for two full-day classes held in the College’s shops or labs (transportation and lunch provided)
+• Students travel to Loyalist campus for one full-day class held in the college’s shops or labs (transportation and lunch provided)

 AccessAbility Services